 kill -STOP 46671

-This time the wait command will not complete.
+This time, the wait command will not be complete.
 It will run until the sleep process terminates.

 Advanced Usage of the wait Command

 The wait command becomes particularly useful when managing multiple processes in a script.
-It allows you to control the flow of execution and ensure that specific processes have been completed before others begin.
+It allows you to control the execution flow and ensure that specific processes have been completed before others begin.
 Let’s delve into some more complex examples to illustrate this.

 Bash wait for Multiple Processes

-Consider a scenario where multiple processes are running in the background, and you need to perform an action only after completing them.
+Consider a scenario where multiple processes run in the background, and you must act only after completing them.
 Here’s how you can use the wait command to achieve this:

 #!/bin/bash